midibyte/digital-image-processing/readme.txt

 				outputs gradient image with binarizaiton with threshold T T = value, angle = value
 				binary gradient image using threshold T, shows only angles +- 10 of input angle value
+			NOTE: only one output image is produced.
+				Use different combinations of inputs to get desired output

 	otsu_opencv
 		takes no input
-		uses the opencv threshold function with the otsu binary option
+		uses the opencv threshold function with the otsu binary option outputs a binary image

+	equalize_opencv
+		takes no inputs
+		uses the opencv function equalizeHist to equalize the ROIs outputs an equalized image

 	equalize_foreground_otsu_opencv
 		takes no input
-		uses otsu to find the threshold value selects all the pixels above the threshold, and only applies the opencv histogram equalization function to those values then uses the following logic:
+		uses otsu to find the threshold value applies the opencv histogram equalization function to the ROIs then uses the following logic:
 			if a pixel is >= threshold, set pixel to equalized value else, set to original value

-	equalize_opencv

-	EXTRA
-	edges_full_color
-		uses OpenCV, convert RGB to HSV
-		apply canny to each HSV channel separately

-	QR_code
-		OpenCV???

 *** PARAMETERS FILE *********************************************************************